kelmryan/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A company designs a mobile app for its customers to upload photos to a website.
 The app needs a secure login with multi-factor authentication (MFA).
 The company wants to limit the initial build time and the maintenance of the solution.
 Which solution should a solutions architect recommend to meet these requirements?
-- [x] Use Amazon Cognito Identity with SMS-based MFA.
+- [x] Use Amazon Cognito Identity with SMS-based MF- [ ]
 - [ ] Edit IAM policies to require MFA for all users.
-- [ ] Federate IAM against the corporate Active Directory that requires MFA.
+- [ ] Federate IAM against the corporate Active Directory that requires MF- [ ]
 - [ ] Use Amazon API Gateway and require server-side encryption (SSE) for photos.

 ### An application running in a private subnet accesses an Amazon DynamoDB table.
 The data cannot leave the AWS network to meet security requirements.
 How should this requirement be met?